 Lastly, if at any time you consolidate your loans, you will be resetting your 120 payments requirements and in the process nullify any previous eligible payments you have made.

-If you have loans which you made before the month of June in the year 2010 then, you should be paying a little more attention to the types of loans that you currently have.
-Most of the loans made on or after the year 2010 will be made through the federal direct program.
+If you have loans which you took before the month of June in the year 2010, then you should be paying a little more attention to the types of loans that you currently have.
+Most of the loans made on or after the year 2010 will be made through the Federal Direct Program.

 Loans from 2010 or earlier are probably from the FFEL loan program, which sadly does not qualify for the Public Service Loan Forgiveness program.
-You should be able to fix this issue with Loan consolidation that converts the loans you have into Direct Consolidation loan.
-However, this will probably reset your payment time clock since technically it becomes a new loan.
+You should be able to fix this issue with Loan consolidation that converts the loans you have into Direct Consolidation Loan.
+However, this will probably reset your timeline for payment since technically it becomes a new loan.

 Affect on tax benefits with loan forgiveness

 When you have an income-driven repayment plan, you should be looking at the taxable income that you make and reduce that as much as possible by making contributions which can be exempted from taxation as much as possible to get more Public Service Loan Forgiveness programs.
 The simplest way to achieve this is to pay the max amount to all your pre-tax accounts.